thegtabot/DeliveryDrone/README.md

 Part Three:

-Contact Github owners to add your IP and public key to the wireguard conf file.
+Contact Github owners to add your IP and public key to the wireguard conf file that the webserver is running.